 Energy is an important commodity, and there will always be demand for it.
 However, during poor economic conditions, energy demand falls, leading to lower costs due to the basic principles of supply and demand.

 When economic conditions are poor, consumers focus more on saving, leading to a willingness to deal with home temperatures a little higher in the summer and colder in the winter.
 During these times, reduced shopping habits mean less demand for fuel for personal vehicles and shipping companies alike.
+As a result, energy demand falters, leading to declines in oil prices.

 Follow Supply Closely